tomduck/pandoc-tablenos/README.md

     pip show pandoc-tablenos

+As of pandoc-tablenos 1.4.1 you can also use

+    pandoc-tablenos --version

 Please be sure you have the latest version installed before reporting a bug on our [Issues tracker].